-- 5.1 For certain species and habitats surveys can be carried out at any time of year, but for other species, particular times of year are required to give the most reliable results, as indicated in Table 2.
+- 5.1.
+For certain species and habitats surveys can be carried out at any time of year, but for other species, particular times of year are required to give the most reliable results, as indicated in Table 2, note this is intended only as a guide and the services of a suitably qualified ecologist should be sort at the earliest opportunity to avoid delay latter in the process.
 Surveys conducted outside of optimal times may be unreliable.
-For certain species (e.g. Great-crested Newt) surveys over the winter period are unlikely to yield any useful information.
+For certain species (e.g. Great Crested Newt) surveys over the winter period are unlikely to yield any useful information.
 Similarly, negative results gained outside the optimal period should not be interpreted as absence of a species and further survey work maybe required during the optimal survey season.
 This is especially important where existing surveys and records show the species has been found previously on site or in the surrounding area.
-An application may not be valid until survey information is gathered from an optimum time of year. - 5.2 Species surveys are also very weather dependent so it may be necessary to delay a survey or to carry out more than one survey if the weather is not suitable, e.g. heavy rain is not good for surveying for otters, as it washes away their spraint (droppings).
+An application may not be valid until survey information is gathered from an optimum time of year. - 5.2.
+Species surveys are also very weather dependent so it may be necessary to delay a survey or to carry out more than one survey if the weather is not suitable, e.g. heavy rain is not good for surveying for otters, as it washes away their spraint (droppings).
 Likewise, bat surveys carried out in wet or cold weather may not yield accurate results.